 The Medicare Part D program under MyCare Ohio is a partially insured plan.
-The Company recorded a receivable of \$5,568,022 and \$14,564,004 at December 31, 2023 and 2022, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
-The Company also recorded a MyCare Ohio reimbursable receivable of \$0 and \$35,475, and a Medicaid reimbursable payable of \$0 and \$685,087 as of December 31, 2023 and 2022, respectively, for the COVID insurance premium payment assistance.
-The Company also recorded a receivable of \$67,519 and \$9,298 as of December 31, 2023 and 2022, respectively, for the Medicaid Part D coverage gap discount program.
+The Company recorded a receivable of \$147,421 and \$5,566,017 as of December 31, 2024 and December 31, 2023, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
+The Company also recorded a receivable of \$41,318 and \$67,519 as of December 31, 2024 and December 31, 2023, respectively, for the Medicare Part D coverage gap discount program.
 The receivables and payables are recorded in amounts receivable relating to uninsured plans and liability for amounts held under uninsured plans, respectively, in the financial statements.